List of In Plain Sight characters: Scott Griffin

-Robert O'Connor
+Robert O'Conner

-Special Agent Robert O'Connor (Will McCormack) is an FBI agent who is seemingly obsessed with the Shannon sisters.
+Special Agent Robert O'Conner (Will McCormack) is an FBI agent who is seemingly obsessed with the Shannon sisters.
 He has also since shown an interest in their missing father.
-O'Connor first appeared in "Stan by Me" (1.11).
+O'Conner first appeared in "Stan by Me" (1.11).

-O'Connor first appeared when Brandi became involved with drug dealers in New Jersey.
+O'Conner first appeared when Brandi became involved with drug dealers in New Jersey.
 He was originally based in New Jersey, but moved to Albuquerque to follow the case.
 He spent many of his resources and much of his time attempting to have Mary and Brandi arrested and charged with drug trafficking and murder.
 After failing to find drugs at their home (even going so far as to have several walls taken out), he was forced to give up.

 He resurfaced in the second season, having Brandi arrested on drug and murder charges and Mary's kidnapping as Brandi communicating with the kidnappers at the time.
 He attempted to force Brandi into confessing by threatening to have the same charges filed against Mary if she did not co-operate.
-Mary began investigating O'Connor when she discovered he had originally been assigned to the raid in New Jersey that saw two FBI agents killed, but swapped shifts with another agent shortly beforehand.
-She discovered O'Connor had been sleeping with one of the dead agent's wives at the time of the raid, and was attempting to prosecute Brandi out of guilt.
-After proving that Brandi's phone call to her kidnappers had been made at a time when Brandi was in FBI custody - thus making O'Connor a part of the conspiracy or incompetent - Mary had the charges against her sister dropped.
+Mary began investigating O'Conner when she discovered he had originally been assigned to the raid in New Jersey that saw two FBI agents killed, but swapped shifts with another agent shortly beforehand.
+She discovered O'Conner had been sleeping with one of the dead agent's wives at the time of the raid, and was attempting to prosecute Brandi out of guilt.
+After proving that Brandi's phone call to her kidnappers had been made at a time when Brandi was in FBI custody - thus making O'Conner a part of the conspiracy or incompetent - Mary had the charges against her sister dropped.

 In the final season he returns to Albuquerque, after Mary's father unexpectedly returns.
 He once again blames one of the Shannons for a crime they did not commit.
 This time, going after Mary, trying to blame her for conspiring with her father, a known fugitive.